 Aside from holding the proper license, in order to drive a vehicle on Ontario roads, by law, you must have proper insurance for the vehicle.
-At Trubicars, our goal is to share our knowledge and driving experience with you, so you are equipped with the knowledge and skills you need in regards to driving.
+At Trubicars, our goal is to share our knowledge and driving experience with you, so you are equipped with the knowledge and skills you need regarding driving.

 Insurance for vehicles can be purchased through private insurance companies.
-It’s important to note that your policy must insure you for third-party liability (minimum for $200,000).
-Third-party liability covers you in the event that you accidentally damage property, or seriously injure or kill someone while you are behind the wheel, operating a motorized vehicle.
+It’s important to note that your policy must insure you for third-party liability (minimum of $200,000).
+Third-party liability covers you if you accidentally damage property, or seriously injure or kill someone while you are behind the wheel, operating a motorized vehicle.
 Third-party liability is required by law.
 Getting collision coverage is optional (and recommended) however, it is not required by law.
 If you are convicted of driving a vehicle without insurance, you may face a fine of $5000 or more.
 When you select and pay for an insurance plan coverage, vehicle owners receive a pink slip to keep inside their vehicle.
 This slip is very important as it proves that you have valid vehicle insurance.
-It should be kept in a safe, easily accessible place, like your glovebox, in the event that you are involved in a collision and need to provide proof of insurance.
+It should be kept in a safe, easily accessible place, like your glovebox, if you are involved in a collision and need to provide proof of insurance.

 - Insurance rates will depend on how you will be driving your vehicle: If you are planning to use your vehicle for personal things like shopping trips or visiting friends then your rate might be different than someone who uses their vehicle for commuting long distances for work.

 - Insurance rates will depend on who will be driving your vehicle: A driver with plenty of experience and a clean record of driving is more likely to pay less than someone who has little driving experience or outstanding tickets.

 - Being in accidents can increase your insurance rate